saichaitanyav/MyretailREST/README.md

 # MyRetail:
-Exposes  REST api endpoints,  for creating/updating/retrieving products with price.
+Publishes  REST API endpoints,  for creating/updating/retrieving products with price.

 Technologies Used: